Self-driving car liability: Shift in auto insurance marketplace

 In a white paper titled “Marketplace of Change: Automobile Insurance in the Era of Autonomous Vehicles,” KPMG estimated that personal auto accounted for 87% of loss insurance, while commercial auto accounted for 13% in 2013.
 By 2040, personal auto is projected to fall to 58%, while commercial auto rises to 28%, and product liability gains 14%.
 This reflects the view that personal liability will fall as the responsibility of driving shifts to the vehicle and that mobility on demand will take greater hold.
 In addition, with the view that the overall pie representing losses covered by liability policies will shrink as autonomous cars cause fewer collisions.

 Although KPMG cautions that this elimination of excess capacity will bring about significant changes to the insurance industry, 32% of insurance firm leaders expect that driverless vehicles will have no material effect on the insurance industry over the next 10 years.
 Inaction by the large players has opened up opportunities for new entrants.
 For example, Metromile, an insurance provider start-up founded in 2011, has started to offer usage-based insurance for low-mileage drivers and designed a policy to complement the commercial coverage of Uber drivers.

-Some states have specif laws for autonomous car insurance.
+Some states have specific laws for autonomous car insurance.

 Public statements from car manufacturers

-In 2015, Volvo issued a press release claiming that Volvo would accept full liability whenever its cars in autonomous mode.
+In 2015, Volvo issued a press release claiming that Volvo would accept full liability whenever its cars are in autonomous mode.
 President and Chief Executive of Volvo Cars Håkan Samuelsson went further urging "regulators to work closely with car makers to solve controversial outstanding issues such as questions over legal liability in the event that a self-driving car is involved in a crash or hacked by a criminal third party."

 In an IEEE article, the senior technical leader for safety and driver support technologies at Volvo echoed a similar sentiment saying, “if we made a mistake in designing the brakes or writing the software, it is not reasonable to put the liability on the customer...we say to the customer, you can spend time on something else, we take responsibility.”

 Starting in September 2023 in the United States, Mercedes-Benz takes liability for the Level 3 Drive Pilot as long as the "user operates Drive Pilot as designed," but "the driver must be ready to take control of the vehicle at all times when prompted to intervene by the vehicle."